survivejs/react-book/manuscript/05_react_and_flux.md

 ```

 Integrating `AltContainer` actually grew our component a little bit.
 It also tied this component to Alt.
 If you wanted something forward-looking, you could push it into a component of your own.
 That facade would hide Alt and allow you to replace it with something else later on.

+## Dispatching in Alt

+Even though you can get far without ever using Flux dispatcher, it can be useful to know something about it.
+Alt provides two ways to use it.
+If you want to log everything that goes through your `alt` instance, you can use a snippet such as `alt.dispatcher.register(console.log.bind(console))`.

+You can use the same mechanism on the Store level.
+In that case you would trigger `this.dispatcher.register(...)` at the constructor.
+These mechanisms allow you to implement effective logging to your system.

 ## Relay?